mjovanc/awesome-ktor/README.md

 - [Codersee](https://codersee.com)

-## Projects using Ktor
+## Ktor Projects

 - [Kryptokrona API](https://github.com/kryptokrona/kryptokrona-api) For caching and processing data from the blockchain to provide faster access for services.
-- [Kodein](https://github.com/kosi-libs/Kodein) Painless Kotlin Dependency Injection
+- [Kodein](https://github.com/kosi-libs/Kodein) Kodein is a very simple and yet very useful dependency retrieval container. it is very easy to use and configure.
+- [Ktor OpenAPI Generator](https://github.com/papsign/Ktor-OpenAPI-Generator) Ktor OpenAPI/Swagger 3 Generator.

 ## Contributing